danielmiessler/fabric/README.md

 > AI isn't a thing; it's a _magnifier_ of a thing.
 And that thing is **human creativity**.

+We believe the purpose of technology is to help humans flourish, so when we talk about AI we start with the **human** problems we want to solve.

-### Breaking challenges into components
+### Breaking problems into components

+Our approach is to break problems into components (see below) and then apply AI to them one at a time.

 <img width="2078" alt="augmented_challenges" src="https://github.com/danielmiessler/fabric/assets/50654/31997394-85a9-40c2-879b-b347e4701f06">

-We don't start with technology.
-We start with human problems.

 ### Too many prompts

-The biggest challenge I faced in 2023——and still have today—is **the sheer number of AI prompts out there**.
-We all have prompts that are useful, but it's hard to manage them, discover new ones, _and manage the different versions of the ones we like_.
+Prompts are good for this, but the biggest challenge I faced in 2023——and that still exists today—is **the sheer number of AI prompts out there**.
+We all have prompts that are useful, but it's hard to discover new ones, know if they are good or not, _and manage different versions of the ones we like_.

-One of <code>fabric</code>'s main features is helping people collect and integrate modular AI functionality (in this case: prompts), which we call _Patterns_, into various parts of their lives.
+One of <code>fabric</code>'s primary features is helping people collect and integrate prompts, which we call _Patterns_, into various parts of their lives.

 Fabric has patterns (prompts) for all sorts of life and work activities, including: